-If you’re using our settings, you can only use the Terrinoth setting (from Realms of Terrinoth) and the Android setting (from Shadow of the Beanstalk).
+If you’re using our settings, you can only use the Terrinoth setting (from Realms of Terrinoth), the Android setting (from Shadow of the Beanstalk), and the Keyforge setting (from Secrets of the Crucible).
 Note that creations for the Android setting cannot mention Netrunner; that is a separate Intellectual Property.

 Other settings may be allowed in the future, so watch this space.